Trace methods for stable categories I: The linear approximation of algebraic K-theory: Laced theories

 \begin{prop} Let $\Ecal$ be a stable presentable category.
-If $\Fcal\colon \CatEx \to \Ecal$ is a Verdier localising functor then $d\Fcal\colon \CatL \to \Ecal$ is trace-invariant.
-On the other hand, if $\Gcal\colon \CatL \to \Ecal$ is a trace-invariant and fibrewise exact functor then the functor $\Ccal \mapsto \Gcal(\Ccal,\map)$ is Verdier localising. \end{prop} \begin{proof} We begin with the first claim.
+If $\Fcal\colon \CatEx \to \Ecal$ is a Verdier localising functor then $d\Fcal\colon \CatL \to \Ecal$ is a laced theory.
+On the other hand, if $\Gcal\colon \CatL \to \Ecal$ is a tangentially exact laced theory then the functor $\Ccal \mapsto \Gcal(\Ccal,\map)$ is Verdier localising. \end{prop} \begin{proof} We begin with the first claim.
 Since $\Fcal$ is Verdier localising we have that $\Fcal^{\lace}$ is weakly Verdier localising.
-By Remark~\ref{rem:thh-is-loc} we then have that $d\Fcal$ is weakly Verdier localising, and so also trace-invariant by Proposition~\ref{prop:loc-is-trace}.
+By Remark~\ref{rem:thh-is-loc} we then have that $d\Fcal$ is weakly Verdier localising, and so also a laced theory by Proposition~\ref{prop:loc-is-trace}.